 Reduce costs by reducing site-specific technical support needs.

-If this project is not implemented, migration from VISTA to a new commercial system, and to provide required urgent security to veterans data, will be impeded.
+If this project is not implemented, migration from VISTA to a new commercial EHR, and urgent security to veterans data, will be impeded.
 This will adversely impact Veterans’ access to healthcare services, and congressional mandates for VA IT modernization will not be met in a timely manner.

 APPLICABLE DOCUMENTS